xiangao/reproducible-research/content/git/index.md

    3. Press <kbd>Enter</kbd>, you should see `SUCCESS: Specified value was saved.`
    4. Quit command prompt by typing `exit` then pressing <kbd>Enter</kbd>.

-This will provide you with both Git and Bash in the Git Bash program.
+This will provide you with both Git and Git Bash (a command line interface).

-### Install Git on MacOS
+#### Install Git on macOS

 [Video Tutorial](https://www.youtube.com/watch?v=9LQhwETCdwY)